owanhunte/covid19caribtracker/README.md

-# Covid-19 Caribbean Tracker App
+# Covid-19 Caribbean Tracker Web App

 > React app for tracking and reporting on the COVID-19 Corona virus pandemic relevant to the Caribbean region.